Berlin ballet woos new crowd with a dark show in a techno club

 "I wanted to create a contrast with the beauty of the dancers' movements," said Bisky, whose works feature in a variety of collections including at New York's Museum of Modern Art (MOMA).
 "Firstly, the world is not just perfection and beauty, secondly the hall is a very raw, forbidding place."

-Bisky said he wanted to draw on the "catastrophic mood of recent years" and growing scepticism about unbridled urban growth.
+Bisky said he wanted to draw on the "catastrophic mood of recent years" and growing skepticism about unbridled urban growth.

 CHANGING CITY LANDSCAPE